 Kuhn C, de Matos Valerio A, Ward N, Loken L, Sawakuchi HO, Kampel M, Richey J, Stadler P, Crawford J, Striegl R, Vermote E. Performance of Landsat-8 and Sentinel-2 surface reflectance products for river remote sensing retrievals of chlorophyll-a and turbidity.
 Remote sensing of environment.
 2019 Apr 1;224:104-18.

-My master's thesis research investigated anthropogenic impacts to aquatic carbon cycling along wilderness to agricultural gradients with support from the Ucross High Plains Stewardship Initiative.
-My work, conducted in Wyoming's Bighorn range, addresses the shortage of direct measurements of carbon gas emissions from mountainous systems and suggests hydrology may play an important role in controlling seasonal development of biogeochemical hotspots.
+Before UW, I received my master's degree in environmental science from the Yale School of Forestry & Environmental Studies and my B.A from Loyola University Chicago.
+My master's thesis research (advised by Dr. Peter Raymond, Yale University) investigated anthropogenic impacts to aquatic carbon cycling along wilderness to agricultural gradients with support from the Ucross High Plains Stewardship Initiative.
+My work, conducted in Wyoming's Bighorn range, addressed the shortage of direct measurements of greenhouse gas emissions from mountainous systems and suggests hydrology may play an important role in controlling seasonal development of biogeochemical hotspots.